 Billions of dollars worth of goods is not all that logging shipping containers carry—they’re also filled with invasive species like insects, fungi, and other pests, which have the potential to devastate the destination environment without rigorous treatment.
 Thus, international treaties require that these containers all be fumigated to exterminate any pests before shipment; and MeBr, which will kill most invasive species, has been the most effective chemical ever implemented for this task.

 It was decided in 1989 at the Montreal Protocol on Substances that Deplete the Ozone Layer, also known simply as the Montreal Protocol, that the use of MeBr must be phased out.
-In response, the Environmental Protection Agency (EPA) and the New Jersey Department of Environmental Protection (NJDEP) placed limits on the amount of MeBr that a business can release—an important stride in protecting the environment, but also a major hit to businesses.
+In response, the Environmental Protection Agency (EPA) and the Department of Environmental Protection (DEP) placed limits on the amount of MeBr that a business can release—an important stride in protecting the environment, but also a major hit to businesses.

 “They’ll say, for your operation, you’re allowed to release ‘x’ amount of MeBr into the atmosphere a year—it’s like giving you credit,” Lawal explained.
 Federal regulations limit a business to ten tons per year per approved site (Title V permit), while each state has its own regulations within those parameters.
-The NJDEP even imposes more stringent restrictions, allowing only one half to one ton per year per approved site.
+The New Jersey DEP even imposes more stringent restrictions, allowing only one half to one ton per year per approved site.

 About four years ago, a young businessman and owner of Patriot Hardwoods, Norman Dias, approached Lawal in a bind: He was a logging exporter, but, due to the EPA and NJDEP restrictions, he had reached a point where he was unable to expand his business.